abiasV/CodeLance/README.md

 After entering your details and role, click on "Verify User"<br>
 ![Verify Phone Number](./frontend/public/asset/7.png)

-As you can see, Now your information has been completed successfully but your profile is pendig approval. <br>
+As you can see, Now your information has been completed successfully but your profile is pendig approval.
+Now, we need to wait for the admin to log into their user panel and approve the user in the relevant section. <br>
 ![Header](./frontend/public/asset/8.png)

 ![Verify Phone Number](./frontend/public/asset/9.png)